 In response to 2nd wave of pandamic, now we have pledged to set up COVID Specialty Medical Centers and Oxygen Banks at small towns in Maharashtra.
 The first CSMC has been successfully established and handed over to RH Partur on 9th May 2021 in presence of Hon.
 Health Minister of Government of Maharashtra and Hon.
 District Collector of Jalna.
 This facility can accommodate and treat 20 mild or moderate (non ICU) patients at a time who would need 24X7 Oxygen supply.
 A team of 4 doctors and 8 nurses are managing this facility to provide medical treatment at complete free of cost.
 We have invested more than 7.5 lakhs until so far in this project and will continue to support it.
 The beauty of this medical facility is that, it will exist even after Covid pandemic and continue to serve needy people from surrounding 92 villages.

 While managing this medical facility, we realized that hospital bed with Oxygen supply is crucial for critical patients but many people get admitted in early stage itself assuming that they might not find a bed when they need it or sometime they continue to occupy bed only for Oxygen support.
 To overcome this problem, now we have created a Oxygen Bank to provide portable Oxygen Concentrators to needy patients (especially in villages) at free of cost.
-At the moment we have 8 portable Oxygen Concentrator machines in use.
-This has enabled us to keep hospital beds available for critical patients and provide emergency Oxygen support to needy at their residence itself.
+At the moment we have 8 portable Oxygen Concentrator machines in use on rotational basis.
+This will ensure hospital beds are available for critical patients and provide emergency Oxygen support to needy at their residence.